Best MetaTrader 5 (MT5) Forex Brokers for 2026 Best MetaTrader 5 (MT5) Forex Brokers for 2026

 FP Markets

-FP Markets is an Australian broker regulated by ASIC, CySEC, FSCA (South Africa), and FSA (Seychelles), built around institutional-grade ECN pricing.
-Raw spreads on EUR/USD average near 0.0 pips with a $3 commission per side.
-Pricing is aggregated from multiple Tier-1 banks and executed via straight-through processing with no dealing desk involvement.
+FP Markets is an Australian firm regulated by ASIC, CySEC, FSCA (South Africa), and FSA (Seychelles), built around professional-level ECN pricing.
+Raw bid-ask spread on EUR/USD average near 0.0 pips with a $3 commission per side.
+FP Markets provides pricing through multiple market liquidity providers using its ECN execution model, with no dealing desk intervention on eligible account types.

-Raw accounts start from a $100 deposit.
+Raw trading accounts start from a $100 deposit.
 Standard accounts are accessible from lower amounts.

 Exness